carlonicora/RAW/jinx.md

 > Lord Enoch coronation

-A man like him is sure to be willing to send a clear message to everyone who dare to oppose his power.
+A man like him is sure to be willing to send a clear message to everyone who dares to oppose his power.
 As we said that Lady Elgolath is clearly against him, what about having her publicly executed for something wrong she has done?

 > The execution of Lady Elgolath

-Lady Elgolath has done something wrong, but seen that Lord Enoch is still not the Emperor, he must have been careful to pass things as very legal, so Lady Elgolath could have gone through a trial before being executed.
+Lady Elgolath has done something wrong, but seen that Lord Enoch is still not the Emperor, he must have been careful to pass things as very legal so Lady Elgolath could have gone through a trial before being executed.

 > The treason trial